- Article

 Sole traders might consider this if their clients prefer working with VAT-registered businesses.
 Being VAT-registered does mean more admin and record keeping, and you may need an accountant to help you fulfil your VAT duties.

 Our award-winning HSBC Kinetic Current Account* can help you keep on track of cashflow and categorised spending, and you can apply in-app in minutes, with most accounts opened within 48 hours.
-For companies with additional needs such as multiple director shareholder businesses, visit our business bank account comparison page to explore your options.
+For companies with additional needs such as multiple director shareholder businesses, compare HSBC business accounts here to explore your options.

 *Subject to application, eligibility and credit check.
 T&Cs and fees apply.